Why do we install Tactile Indicators?

 The most common mistake

-The most common specification mistake is a narrow amount of door matting in the walking direction and a large amount in the width.
-The width of the entry mat rarely gets walked on.
-Using commercial matting in this way is quite frankly a waste of funds.
-However, our modular pedestrian mat will use all the matting and is specially created for this purpose.
-Want to know more?
+The most common specification mistake is a small amount of entry matting in the walking direction and a large amount in the width.
+The width of the entry mat rarely gets walked on, which leads this being a waste of budget for most commercial entry mats.
+Some rule of thumb methods is ensuring 5 steps in the walking direction at a normal 600 mm step distance.
+Sometimes this is not practical , with more than 30 years in the business, we can help you here.
+However, our modular system, pedestrian matting will use all the width of matting if designed right and is specially created for this purpose.
+Click here for More info on our entry mats.

-With Novaproducts consultancy service we are able to visit your office and ensure that the entry mats you specify are made for the position you wish to use them for.
+With Novaproducts consultancy service we are able to visit your office/view your drawings to ensure that the entry mats you specify are not going to be ineffective or a waste of budget.

 Fulfill your duty as a specifier